 However, Jeff was not successful in getting his comic strip syndicated after college, and in 1998 he started writing down ideas for Diary of a Wimpy Kid, which he hoped to turn into a book.
 Jeff worked on the book for six years before publishing it online on Funbrain.com in daily installments.
 To date, the online version of Diary of a Wimpy Kid has more than 80 million visits, and is typically read by more than 70,000 kids a day.

 In 2007, Jeff also created Poptropica.com, where he continues to work full-time as the creative and editorial director.
-Jeff lives in southern Massachusetts with his wife and two sons.
+The Wimpy Kid Island (Wimpy Wonderland) on poptropica.com, a virtual world for kids, remains one of the most visited on the site.
+Jeff lives in southern Massachusetts with his wife and two sons, where he is opening a bookstore.